 Gather your materials.
 You will need some big bubble wrap, sharpies ( various colors are optional) and something to attach the bubble wrap to a wall.
 I used push pins at my house, but please be aware that push pins are a choking hazard so in a classroom or with children who are still potentially placing items in their mouths you’ll want to use something else.

-Start by writing the letters on the back of the bubble wrap, remember you will need to write the letters backward so when you flip it over they are the right way around.
-I used various colors because with my own kids I called out colors and letters because they had both mastered letter recognition and this was more of a word search challenge for them.
+Start by writing the letters on the back of the bubble wrap.
+Remember you will need to write the letters backward so when you flip it over they are the right way around.
+I used various colors because with my own kids I called out colors and letters because they had both mastered letter recognition.
+This was more of a word search challenge for them.
 Do what works for your students.

 Attach the bubble wrap to the wall and go for it.